AcademySoftwareFoundation/tac/process/lifecycle.md

 To be accepted at the Sandbox stage, a project must:

+* Have completed and approved the Technical Charter and agree to transfer any relevant trademarks to The Linux Foundation or its affiliate, LF Projects, LLC, and to assist in filing for any relevant unregistered ones.
+* Have had a successful license scan with any critical issues remedied.
 * Submit a completed [Project Contribution Proposal Template](proposal_template.md) to the TAC.
 * Provide such additional information as the TAC may reasonably request.
 * Present the project’s proposal to the TAC.
 Project teams should be prepared to present a detailed (20-30 minutes in length) overview of the project and speak to the information in the contribution proposal.